Open Access Dissertation

 In order to obtain the above results, we also prove some results on the dynamical aspects of negative gradient flows, which may be of independent interest.

 Qin, Lizhen, "Moduli spaces and cw structures arising from morse theory" (2011).
 Wayne State University Dissertations.
-Paper 328.
+328.